From Botox and dermal fillers to eMatrix, there are numerous anti-aging options available to help us look and feel younger.

 Collagen is a protein that gives our skin its structure, and it works like a netting that holds skin cells together, giving the skin a smooth and youthful appearance.
 And as we age, this collagen starts to break down and makes us appear older.

 Microneedling uses a minimally invasive pen-shaped device that is studded with several very fine needles and passed over the treatment area.
 The needles break down old tissue, causing deliberate minor injury to the skin’s surface thereby stimulating the healing process.

-This medical aesthetic treatment can be used alone or with serums that are infused deeply into the skin.
+This cosmetic treatment can be used alone or with serums that are infused deeply into the skin.
 Popular serums include: